 Emma Barraclough is a business and legal journalist.
 She spent more than a decade as a writer and editor at Managing IP, a leading journal for intellectual property owners, users and their lawyers, including three years as the magazine’s Asia editor in Hong Kong.
 She has a background in politics and Chinese studies and qualified as a solicitor before beginning her career in legal publishing.
 She recently completed an MA in Globalisation and Multinational Corporations at SOAS.

 Academic research has traditional ways of dissemination, such as research journals and academic conferences, avenues which are not readily accessible to the general public or even strategic stakeholders such as industry groups and policy makers.
-Emma brings to the fellowship a wealth of experience in trade journalism.
-She will act as a bridge between academia and industry by applying her journalistic skills to bring academic research to a wider readership.
-The fellowship will also provide a wider visibility to CREATe research through industry journals as well as other specialist dissemination outlets (although more mainstream than academic publications).
+Emma brought to the fellowship a wealth of experience in trade journalism, acting as a bridge between academia and industry by applying her journalistic skills to bring academic research to a wider readership.
+The fellowship provided a wider visibility to CREATe research through industry journals as well as other specialist dissemination outlets.

 Bob Last has vast experience in the creative industries, starting in the business as an independent record label owner, producer and manager.
 He subsequently produced feature films and documentaries, including Sylvain Chomet’s multi award-winning and Oscar-nominated The Illusionist, Terence Davies’s critically-acclaimed Sunset Song, and BAFTA-winning children’s animated series OOglies.
 For a decade he has been actively engaged with public policy issues that impact on creative businesses and was Chair of the Board of Cultural Enterprise Office from 2009-2014.
 His report was published under the auspices of CREATe’s Industrial Fellowship scheme.